-Cloud contact center solutions often include a fully-integrated suite of functionalities that provide your agents with a complete view of an individual’s customer journey.
+Cloud based contact center solutions often include a fully integrated suite of functionalities that provide your agents with a complete view of an individual’s customer journey.
 Besides, customer data is updated across the system in real-time.

 94% of businesses claimed that they noticed an improvement in security after switching to the cloud.
 Even one of the world’s biggest secret agencies, the CIA (Central Intelligence Agency), uses the cloud to store sensitive government data.

 Apart from password-based access, cloud providers secure your data using: